 History of the Accademia Gallery | From an Art School to a World-Renowned Museum

-Accademia Gallery History
+Detailed Accademia Gallery History

 The Accademia Gallery was founded by Grand Duke Peter Leopold of Tuscany in 1784 as a teaching facility for the students of the Academy of Fine Arts.
 The Gallery was built on the spaces of the Hospital of Saint Matthew and the Convent of Saint Niccolo’ of Cafaggio.
 The walls of this place initially displayed the antic artworks which acted as didactic models for the students.
 It became a space for young artists to learn and practice their craft.

 The Accademia Gallery progressively added artworks and paintings from monasteries and convents, so throughout the 19th century, it underwent several renovations and expansions to accommodate the growing collection of Renaissance art and to better preserve the works in its collection.
 In 1873, it was decided by the city that the masterpiece of Renaissance sculpture, Michelangelo's statue of David, will be moved here from Piazza Della Signoria for better preservation.Michelangelo's David

 In 1909 Michelangelo’s Prisoners was added to the collection in addition to tapestries, sculptures and paintings that led to a rearrangement of the gallery.
 Around the 1950s the Byzantine rooms were opened, which featured 1300 panel paintings together with The Hall of Colossus.
 The plaster cast models of Lorenzo Bartolini were added to the museum in the 1980s, which were housed in the 19th century room, previously used as a women's ward in St. Matthew’s Hospital.

 Book Accademia Gallery Tickets

 A. The Accademia Art Gallery was built in the year 1784, which makes it more than 2 centuries old.

 A. The Accademia Gallery is located in Florence, Italy.